 The objective of this concentration is to give students an introduction to international business practices.
 It offers students the opportunity to study the basic skills of international commerce in the Business school.

-Students taking the International Commerce thematic concentration must fill out a schedule adjustment form to take upper division courses in the Business School.
-The students should not contact Business School faculty about registration.
-Contact Nancy Reed, Business School Undergraduate Advisor, to register for the business courses.
+Students must fill out a schedule adjustment form to take 4000 level courses in the Business School.
+Students should not contact Business School faculty about registration.
+Contact Courtney Burkett, Business School Undergraduate Advisor, to register for the business courses.
 Her contactinformation is:

 download pdf of the Schedule Adjustment Form